Skip to content

 3. Main IR theoretical approaches to int. organizations.

 Description: An introduction to the main IR theoretical approaches to int. organizations including realism, liberalism, feminism and Marxism.
 Reading: Cali_Ch_2.
-Assignments: Search for suitable articles.
+Assignments: Submission of research articles and research questions via NEO due Sept 15.

 4. Main legal theoretical approaches to int. organizations.